AyeGill/personal-site/index.md

 Very rough at the moment, certain to contain a number of errors.

 I have a few programming projects on [github](https://github.com/AyeGill)

+I have compiled a dataset of about 56.000 decklists for the [Commander/EDH](https://magic.wizards.com/en/content/commander-format) format for Magic: The Gathering.
+They were scraped from [mtggoldfish](https://www.mtggoldfish.com/).
+It's possible the data may need some mild sanitizing.
+The set can be found [here](files/decks.zip)